15 Places to Shop for a Stunning Engagement Ring

 You’ve found “the one,” you know where you’ll pop the question, and you’ve planned what you’ll say.
 All you need now?
 The ring.
 Choosing the sparkler that’ll perch in your hand as you’re down on one knee, waiting for the answer of all answers, isn’t easy.
 Luckily, though, there’s no shortage of local shops where you can find a stunning engagement ring for any style, ring size, or budget.

 Sophie Hughes is a young designer who works in the tradition of old-school craftspeople, using time-tested tools to create rings that are equal parts simple and elegant, with recycled gold and responsibly sourced or reclaimed gems.
 She graduated with a BFA in metalsmithing from MassArt and launched her business in 2009.
-Now at Ore, her sunny, brick-interiored South End boutique, Hughes sells her designs alongside rings from brands such as DMD and Lori McLean.
+Now at Ore, which maintains a sunny, brick-interiored South End boutique as well as a charming space on Beacon Hill, Hughes sells her designs alongside rings from brands such as DMD and Lori McLean.